intimitrons4604/website/legacy/README.md

 # Website - Legacy
-The website root is in the `www` directory.
-All files required by the website must be in the `www` directory.
+The legacy website root is in the `www` directory. **The legacy website is no longer used.** All files required by the website must be in the `www` directory.
 Any files outside the `www` directory will not be available on the server.

 The API root is in the `api` directory.
 All files required by the API must be in the `api` directory.
 Any files outside the `api` directory will not be available on the server.
 This contains only the contact API from the legacy site, so that the next site can use it during migration.